ogulewefortune/CampusKey/RENDER_DEPLOYMENT.md

 - Database tables are created automatically on first run

 ### Email Not Sending

+**Common Error: "[Errno 101] Network is unreachable"**

+This error occurs when Render cannot connect to external SMTP servers.
+Solutions:

+1. **Use SSL Port (465) instead of TLS Port (587)**
+   - Change `SMTP_PORT` from `587` to `465` in Render environment variables
+   - SSL connections are more reliable on cloud platforms
+   - Example: `SMTP_PORT=465`

+2. **Verify SMTP Configuration**
-- Verify SMTP environment variables are set
+   - Ensure all SMTP environment variables are set correctly
+   - For Gmail, use an App Password (not regular password)
-- Check email service logs in Render dashboard
+   - Check email service logs in Render dashboard for detailed errors

-- For Gmail, ensure you're using an App Password, not regular password
+3. **Alternative: Use Cloud Email Services**
+   - Consider using SendGrid, Mailgun, or AWS SES for better cloud compatibility
+   - These services are designed for cloud platforms and have better reliability

+4. **Network Restrictions**
+   - Some Render regions may have network restrictions
+   - Try deploying to a different region if issues persist
+   - Contact Render support if SMTP ports are blocked in your region

 ### Build Failures
 - Check that all dependencies in `requirements.txt` are valid